State of Financial Crime 2023 Report

 The FSA is headquartered in Tokyo and is led by its Commissioner – currently Endō Toshihide – who reports directly to a ministerial team and the Japanese Minister of State for Financial Services.
-The FSA maintains local and regional offices in numerous locations around Japan.
+Japan’s FSA maintains local and regional offices in numerous locations around the country.

 - Planning legislation and policymaking for Japan’s financial sector.